TylerWasniowski/team-violet/README.md

 Build Instructions:

-Run script build present in directory /violet-0.16c
+Run 'ant -Djavaws.jar=your/path/to/javaws.jar'

+javaws.jar will be found in your JRE library.